-There is not much variation in bullet weights in .22 Short ammunition because there honestly isn’t much ballistic wiggle room with a cartridge that small.
-If you go any heavier, there isn’t enough case to pack any more powder and if you go any lighter in the bullet and it won’t ever stay on target because any breath of air will send it wild.
+There is not much variation in bullet weights in .22 Short ammunition.
+There honestly isn’t much ballistic wiggle room with a cartridge that small.
+If you go any heavier, there isn’t enough case to pack any more powder.
+If you go any lighter in the bullet and it won’t ever stay on target because any breath of air will send it wild.

 The heavier LRN bullets are suitable for target shooting and are best used at specified (fixed) distances as you’d expect in a match.
-The copper plated hollow point is much faster and is intended to kill small pests without making a lot of noise in the process.
+The copper-plated hollow point is much faster and is intended to kill small pests without making a lot of noise in the process.
 The CPRN falls somewhere in the middle in terms of velocity vice accuracy.
-Not offering match grade performance, it also does not have the ballistics of the HP round.
-It is at home shooting cans but will rise to the occasion of the occasional pest should it be asked to.
+Not offering match-grade performance, it also does not have the ballistics of the HP round.
+This tiny round is at home when shooting tin cans, but will rise to the occasion of pest control should it be asked to.